tfardet/NNGT/doc/index.rst

 Main classes
 ------------

-NNGT provides four main classes, the two first being aimed at the graph-theoretical community, the third and fourth are more for the neuroscience
+NNGT provides four main classes.
+The two first are aimed at the graph-theoretical community, the third and fourth are more for the neuroscience community.
-community:
+Additional details are provided on the :ref:`main_api` page.

 :class:`~nngt.Graph`
-  provides a simple implementation over graphs objects from graph libraries (namely the addition of a name, management of detailed nodes and connection properties, and simple access to basic graph measurements).
+  provides a simple implementation to access and analyse topological graphs by wrapping any graph object from other graph libraries.
 :class:`~nngt.SpatialGraph`
-  a Graph embedded in space (nodes have positions and connections are associated to a distance)
+  a Graph embedded in space (nodes have positions and connections are associated to a distance).
 :class:`~nngt.Network`
   provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
 :class:`~nngt.SpatialNetwork`
-  combines spatial embedding and biological properties
+  combines spatial embedding and biological properties.

 Generation of graphs